Western Water completed a stormwater harvesting project in the Atherstone residential estate south of Melton.

 At full development, the Atherstone estate will generate 1,000 million litres (ML) of treated stormwater each year.

-Western Water is investigating the feasibility of harvesting additional stormwater volumes from other new residential estates in the Melton growth area where there is potential to harvest in excess of 3,000ML of treated stormwater per year.
+Greater Western Water is investigating the feasibility of harvesting additional stormwater volumes from other new residential estates in the Melton growth area where there is potential to harvest in excess of 3,000ML of treated stormwater per year.

 Additional treated stormwater may be used to enhance the Werribee River through environmental releases, in addition to supplementing irrigation demands.